awesomerank/awesomerank.github.io/lists/rizo/awesome-ocaml.md

   - [glMLite](http://www.linux-nantes.org/~fmonnier/OCaml/GL/) — OpenGL bindings for OCaml.
 Provides an (experimental) functional API.
   - [lablgl](https://forge.ocamlcore.org/projects/lablgl/) — Interface to OpenGL.
 Integrates well with lablgtk.
   - [tgls](http://erratique.ch/software/tgls) — Thin bindings OpenGL 3.{2,3},4.{0,1,2,3,4} and OpenGL ES {2,3}.

-- **GUI**
+## User Interface

 - [lablgtk](http://lablgtk.forge.ocamlcore.org/) — GTK2 bindings for OCaml with various higher-level facilities to define GUIs.
 - [lablqml ★72](https://github.com/Kakadu/lablqml) – QML Qt5 bindings for OCaml.
 - [labltk](https://forge.ocamlcore.org/projects/labltk/) — Interface to the Tcl/Tk GUI framework.
 In the standard distribution for ocaml <= 4.01.
 - [TSDL](http://erratique.ch/software/tsdl) – Tsdl is an OCaml module providing thin bindings to the cross-platform SDL library.
+- [Lambda-Term ★66](https://github.com/diml/lambda-term) – Lambda-Term is a cross-platform library for manipulating the terminal.
+It provides an abstraction for keys, mouse events, colors, as well as a set of widgets to write curses-like applications.
+- [Notty ★113](https://github.com/pqwy/notty) - Notty is a declarative terminal library for OCaml, structured around a notion of composable images.

 ## Language-related